lorenzo-rovigatti/pyrla/README.md

 ## Input file syntax

-* Empty lines or lines starting with \# will not be considered.
+* Empty lines or lines starting with a hash sign (\#) will not be considered.
 A well-formed line should look like 'key = value'.
-Spaces before and after key and value will be stripped off.
+Spaces before and after key and value are stripped off.
+* Any text coming after a hash sign (\#) will be discarded.
 * About the 'value' syntax:
 	* in general if your value contains spaces then it will be considered as a 'special' value (a mathematical expression or a list of values, for examples).
 If you want to avoid this you have to put double quotes (") around the whole value.
 	* you can refer to other values by using the syntax $(key).
 The value of 'key' will be expanded at runtime.
 An example would be `T_$(T)`.